fernseed/fernseed.github.io/the-second-room/_posts/2013-08-06-part-eighteen.md

 layout: article
 serial: The Second Room
 summary: dolls are debunked
-tags: dark, memory, invention, the-chessmen
+tags: dark, memory, invention, the chessmen
 ---

 That day is a clutter, long in the recollection, with a twisting in its growth over time.
 You could not possibly have lived it for as long as you recall, could not have taken so many and so contrary a set of actions.